lendradev/lendradev/README.md

   </a>
 </p>

-# Hello there 👋
+# Hello there 👋, I'm Lendra

-<b>I'm Lendra</b> - I'm a software developer, web designer, and freelancer based in Indonesia.
+I'm a software developer, web designer, and freelancer based in Indonesia.
 I'm interested in building things that live on the internet.
 Currently, I'm focused on building accessible, inclusive products and web experiences.

 ## 👨‍💻 Skills